 Paul on Women Speaking in Church by Benjamin B. Warfield

 The Public Preaching of Women. by Robert L. Dabney

 What is the Woman’s Desire? by Susan T. Foh

 The beginning of feminism (secular articles but informative)

 YouTube videos addressing creation order and feminism

 Relatable by Allie Beth Stuckey

 Fruitful & Fearless by Lexy Sauve and Jordan Sparks

-Not all of the books below address feminism directly but each one of them contains valuable information for the Christian who wants to stand for truth.
+The first several books in this list directly addresses feminism; the rest enables the Christian woman to understand and stand on truth.
 The links that lead to Amazon are linked to my account; if you purchase a book through the link, I will receive a small commission at no additional cost to you.

 Picture by cottonbro3 via Pexels